 Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □
+Yes $\boxtimes$ No $\square$

 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆
+Yes 🗵 No

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging impany.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the growth company.
-See the definitions of "large accelerated filer," Exchange Act.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \square Non-accelerated filer \boxtimes
+Large accelerated filer □

+Non-accelerated filer ⊠

-Accelerated filer \square Smaller reporting company \boxtimes Emerging growth company ⊠
+Accelerated filer $\Box$ Smaller reporting company $\boxtimes$ Emerging growth company $\boxtimes$

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes
+Yes 🗆 No 🗵

-The number of shares of Common Stock outstanding as of May 13, 2021 totaled 13,986,327 as follows:
+The number of shares of Common Stock outstanding as of August 11, 2021 totaled 16,240,198 as follows:

-Title of Each Class

-Class A Common Stock, \$.0001 par value per share Class B Common Stock, \$.0001 par value per share
+Title of Each Class Class A Common Stock, \$.0001 par value per share 8,585,692 Class B Common Stock, \$.0001 par value per share 7,654,506

-Each share convertible into one share of Class A Common Stock at the direction of the holder at any time
+\Each share convertible into one share of Class A Common Stock at the direction of the holder at any time